 The answer is “that depends”.
 The difference between switching a common antenna between multiple radios and switching multiple antennas to a common port (or a single radio) is that low port isolation isn’t going to hurt the offline antennas like it would offline receivers.
 However, low port isolation will affect the tuning of your antennas because now you have additional loads (offline antennas) in parallel with your selected antenna.
 A low quality switch with 20 dB of isolation means that 1/100th of the impedance of each offline antenna is presented in parallel to the online antenna.
 This isn’t going to make a lot of difference to your transmitter, but the offline antennas will be radiating the power that gets to them and that may affect the radiation pattern of your selected antenna to some degree.
 Signals received by the offline antenna(s) will also mix with the online antenna’s signals.
 They may be out of phase or noisier which can cause distortion in the received signal.
 At the end of the day, you make the decision that works best for you.

-The first requirement is the ability to select and route one (or more) of up to 8 antennas to a common antenna port.
+If you have more than one antenna you’ll need the ability route one (or more) of them to a common antenna port.
 At this point an antenna tuner can be installed if needed.
 The Antenna Switch Controller, or ASC for short, does not perform this task directly.
 Instead, it controls a remote antenna switch that does the actual RF routing.
 The ASC has several options that allow it to work with most remote antenna switches on the market.

-The ASC gives the HMI the ability to select a different antennas based on the selected band.
+The ASC also gives the HMI the ability to select antennas based on the selected band.
 It also can select more than one antenna if you’re using phased arrays and it can disconnect all antennas with the touch of a single button if necessary.

-The next requirement is the ability to automatically route the common antenna port from the ASC remote switch to one of up to 16 radios.
-I have 8 radios connected in my CTR2 installation.
-Installing multiple high quality manual antenna switches to switch this many radios was cost prohibitive.
+Regardless of the number of antennas you have, if you have multiple radios you’ll need to distribute a common antenna port to your radios.
+(I have 2 antennas, a dummy load, and 8 radios connected in my CTR2 installation.)
+Installing multiple high quality manual antenna switches to switch this many radios can be cost prohibitive.
 A patch panel made more sense but I knew I would forget to change the antenna when switching to a new radio.
 The Radio Antenna Switch Controller, or RASC for short, eliminates the need to remember which radio is patched to the antenna.
+It also gives you more station control if you plan on using Node-RED for remote control.

 The RASC has several options that allow it to be used with most of the remote antenna switches on the market.
 I use a DX Engineering RR8B-HP switch to get the 70 dB of port isolation I wanted between radio ports.